psygreg/linuxtoys-site/content/en/knowledgebase.md

 - EasyEffects
 - LACT
 - Piper (includes `ratbagd` for Debian/Ubuntu or `libratbag` for others, natively installed packages)
+- Hardware Acceleration for Flatpaks (ffmpeg-full for the currently supported flatpak runtimes)

 ## Custom Procedures